gravity182/homeserver/Installation.md

 Similar to Radarr, ensure to set up [Naming Scheme](https://trash-guides.info/Sonarr/Sonarr-recommended-naming-scheme/) and [Quality Settings](https://trash-guides.info/Sonarr/Sonarr-Quality-Settings-File-Size/) first.

-We'll take Trash Guides' profiles as a base - select one of the following:
+We'll take Trash Guides' profiles as a base - select one of the following and implement it:
 - [WEB-1080p](https://trash-guides.info/Sonarr/sonarr-setup-quality-profiles/#web-1080p) - if you prefer 720p/1080p WEBDL quality
 - [WEB-2160p](https://trash-guides.info/Sonarr/sonarr-setup-quality-profiles/#web-2160p) - if you prefer 2160p WEBDL quality